evanbernard/MiniNeuralNets/README.md

 # MiniNeuralNets
-A collection of mini neural networks written from scratch in python
+A framework for mini neural networks (single node networks, also known as perceptrons), written from scratch in python

 ## main.py
 This script acts as the controller for the mini neural networks.
 You're able to instantiate a perceptron with